CarDD: A New Dataset for Vision-based Car Damage Detection: Related Work

-In comparison to these datasets, the CarDD dataset includes 4,000 well-annotated high-resolution samples with over 9,000 labeled instances for damage classification, detection, and segmentation.
-Note that, the salient object detection (SOD) is a type of generic and category-independent task, with the objective to locate and clearly distinguish the boundaries of salient objects.
+In comparison to these datasets, the CarDD dataset includes 4,000 well-annotated high-resolution samples with over 9,000 labeled instances for damage classification, detection, segmentation, and salient object detection (SOD)\cite{sod}.
 For the object detection and instance segmentation tasks, we annotate our dataset with masks and bounding boxes assigned with damage types, including \textit{dent, scratch, crack, glass shatter, lamp broken}, and \textit{tire flat}.
-And for the SOD task, we offer the pixel-level ground-truths containing highlighted salient objects.
+And for the SOD task, we offer the pixel-level ground truths containing highlighted salient objects.
 We release our CarDD dataset with unique characteristics (large data volume, high-quality images, fine-grained annotations) for academic research, aiming to push the field of car damage assessment further, and opening new challenges for general object detection, instance segmentation, and salient object detection.